 Use the Course Requirements on the left: A.F.A. in Music and Music Education (A1020D) and A.F.A. in Music and Music Education (A1020D) Course Sequence Example if you started your degree prior to Fall 2017.

-Associate in Fine Arts in Music Starting Fall 2017:
+Associate in Fine Arts in Music (implemented Fall 2017):

 An articulation agreement is pending and will be made available as soon as it becomes official.
-Use the Course Requirements on the left: A.F.A. in Music (A10700) and A.F.A. in Music and Music (A10700) Course Sequence Example if you are starting your degree Fall 2017.
+Use the Course Requirements on the left: A.F.A. in Music (A10700) and A.F.A. in Music and Music (A10700) Course Sequence Example if you started your degree Fall 2017 or later.